 Aidan Moesby's Curatorial Residency

-Aidan Moesby, a Newcastle based artist and curator, will be joining Middlesbrough Institute of Modern Art (MIMA) in January 2020 as our second curatorial resident in DASH's innovative partnership programme to support the career development of Deaf and Disabled Curators.
+Aidan Moesby, a Newcastle based artist and curator, joined Middlesbrough Institute of Modern Art (MIMA) in January 2020 as our second curatorial resident in DASH's innovative partnership programme to support the career development of Deaf and Disabled Curators.

-"This residency feels like a significant piece of my professional jigsaw and know I am very fortunate to be working and benefitting from MIMA’s Elinor Morgan and the teams’ expertise.
-I can’t wait to get started.”
+"This residency feels like a significant piece of my professional jigsaw and know I am very fortunate to be working and benefitting from MIMA’s Elinor Morgan and the teams’ expertise.”

 Aidan's art and curatorial work tends to explore relationships we have to the environments we inhabit, with particular focus on the dual crises of climate change and mental heath.